combspk/Complete-DrugMatrix/README.md

-# Complete DrugMatrix
+# ToxCompl: Drugmatrix Completion
-Complete DrugMatrix is a Shiny app developed in collaboration with the Oak Ridge National Laboratory to assist in predicting missing data in DrugMatrix<sup>1,2</sup>.
+ToxCompl: Drugmatrix Completion is a Shiny app developed in collaboration with the Oak Ridge National Laboratory to assist in predicting missing data in DrugMatrix<sup>1,2</sup>.

 The app allows a user to view the gene expression, histopathology, clinical chemistry, and hematology information for the samples (chemical/dose/duration) in DrugMatrix.
 Gene expression data is mapped from rat gene to human gene using both the [(Affymetrix) GeneChip® RG230](https://www.thermofisher.com/order/catalog/product/901259) and the CodeLink RU1 microarrays.